unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 After you've completed your maintenance or replaced your device, you can restore files from the %%array|array%% back to the %%cache pool|cache-pool%% by following these steps:

-1. **Set %%User Shares|user-share%% to Use Cache**:
+1. **Set %%User Shares|user-share%% to use %%cache pool|cache-pool%% storage**:
    - Go to the **Shares** tab.
-   - Change the "Use cache" option to "Only" or "Prefer" for each share you want on the %%cache pool|cache-pool%%.
+   - Change the **Primary storage** to your %%cache pool|cache-pool%% for each share you want to store on the pool.
 2. **Check space on the pool**: Make sure there's enough free space on the %%cache pool|cache-pool%%.
 3. **Move files back to the pool**: Go to the **Main** page and click **Move Now** to transfer files back to the %%cache pool|cache-pool%%.
 4. **Verify content in the pool**: After the move completes, check that your %%cache pool|cache-pool%% contains the expected files and that the shares are empty on the %%array|array%%.